anomaly/prestans-docs/source/types.rst

 * ``Array``, wraps Python ``lists``
 * ``Model``, wraps Python ``dict``

-The second half of this chapter has a detailed reference of configuration parameters for each prestans ``DataType``.
+The second half of this chapter has a detailed reference of configuration parameters for each Prestans ``DataType``.

 Writing Models
 ==============

-``Models`` are defined by extending ``prestans.types.Model``.
-Models contain attributes which either be a basic prestans type (a direct subclass of ``prestans.types.DataType``) or a reference to an instance of another Model, or an ``Array`` of objects.
+``Models`` are defined by extending ``Prestans.types.Model``.
+Models contain attributes which either be a basic Prestans type (a direct subclass of ``Prestans.types.DataType``) or a reference to an instance of another Model, or an ``Array`` of objects.

 The REST standard talks about URLs refering to entities, this is often interpreted literally as REST API URLs refer to persistent models.
 Your REST API is the *business logic* layer of your Web client / server application.
 Providing direct access to persistently stored data through your REST API is simply replicating XML-RPC and not only is it bad design in the RESTful world but also extremely insecure.